Dikachis/simple_shell/README.md

 # Shell Project `(simple Shell)`

-By David Joel, and Nixon Okoth
+By D avid Joel, and Nixon Okoth

 A simple command-line interpreter developed as an end of trimester project at the ALX-Holberton School.